Practical : Data exploration and visualization¶

 plt.show()

-Those boxplots indicate non-normality of the variables.
+For example, we see that for the total rooms and total bedrooms there are many large outliers, which indicates that a small number of houses or blocks have unusually high room counts.
 There are also a few points that need to be further explored.
 For this practical, we will leave them as they are.

 16. Create a pair plot for the features 'total_bedrooms', 'total_rooms' and 'households'.
 To do this, you can use the function pairplot from seaborn.
 This function will create a matrix of scatter plots for each pair of features.